GopherEverett/deploy-mern/README.md

-### This is a sample MERN stack app for deployment demonstration on Heroku.
+# This is a sample MERN stack app for deployment demonstration on Heroku